Loan repayment insurance terms

 Insurance does not cover:

-- a period of incapacity for work when the insured person continues to work and their income does not decrease;
+- the period of incapacity for work during which the insured person continues to work;

 - temporary incapacity for work due to illness or bodily injury caused before the entry into force of the insurance contract, including if the certificate of incapacity for work has been issued after the conclusion of the insurance contract, but there was doubt about the illness or bodily injury caused by it even before the conclusion of the insurance contract, for example, a doctor’s appointment or an outpatient examination had been agreed;